parimalp/awslabs_2018_2/GUI_Flow_lab.md

     <p align = "center">
     <i>The Execution output of the second time running</i>
     </p>
-1. Generate the profile and trace files as done earlier
+1. Generate the profile and trace files from the _non-sh_ terminal window as done earlier
 1. Close the Waveform and Profile Summary tabs and open the two files again
 Notice that the activity starts at around 500 ms as no AFI loading took place.
 1. Select the **Profile Summary** tab and observe the Total Data Transfer between Kernels and Global Memory, and Top Kernel Execution Duration